emacsway/emacsway.github.io/_sources/about.txt

 About me
 --------

-..
-A bearded developer since 2004.
+A bearded developer since 2004, XP_ and DDD_ expert.

-My main interest is to make the code clean, simple, readable, modifiable and maintainable.
+My main interest is to make the code clean, simple, readable, modifiable and maintainable; the implementation of new features cheap; the cost of code change asymptotic; the team skilled and successful, with high self-motivation.

-My approaches are XP_, TDD_, DDD_, OOP_, OOD_, `Design Patterns`_, `Inversion Of Control`_, Refactoring_, `Software Architectural Design`_ and so on.
+My approaches are XP_, TDD_, DDD_, OOP_, OOD_, `Design Patterns`_, `Inversion Of Control`_, Refactoring_ & Designing Through Refactoring, `Software Architectural Design`_, SOLID_ and so on.

-Terms such as the Coupling_, Cohesion_, SRP_, OCP_ are not empty words for me.
+Terms such as Coupling_, Cohesion_, SRP_, OCP_ are not empty words for me.

 Also I'm an Open Source developer.
 Sure, I'm an adherent of `KISS principle <KISS_>`_.
 My philosophy is: «Do it shortly, clearly».